yurisuki/osu-install-old/README.md

 * 		> all these files are used by website (https://yurisuki.github.io/osu-install/)
 ----
 ```
+# STAY TUNED, TILL THE END OF THIS YEAR.
+THERE WILL BE REWRITTEN OSU-INSTALL
 ## table of contents
  - [introduction](#introduction)
  - [how do I execute this script?](#how-do-i-execute-this-script)